omarecd/LwM2M-local-server-demo/getting_started.md

 Invalid request: The destination client is sleeping, request cannot be sent.
 ```

 The reason for this is that the API Call needs to be made at the exact moment when the device is transmiting...
+That is offcourse not very handy, reason why the next step comes.